misterwaztaken/xenia-manager/README.md

-# xenia-manager
+# Xenia Manager

 > [!IMPORTANT]
 > This is unfinished!
 Xenia Manager is a Work-In-Progress.

+### What is Xenia Manager?
-**What:** Python-based GUI manager for installing different versions of Xenia and managing Xbox 360 games and dashboards
+Xenia Manager is a Python-based GUI manager for installing different versions of Xenia and managing Xbox 360 games and dashboards

 ### Features
 - Install Xenia directly inside the app